-At Nicholson Price Associates we are experts in providing damp and timber surveys on aged properties.
+At Nicholson Price Associates we are experts in providing damp surveys on aged properties.
 After structural defects, damp and timber decay is probably the most common concern for people considering buying a historic building.

 Almost without exception, every traditionally constructed building will have a certain amount of damp.
 Whether it is causing harm to the building or the occupants is a matter of fact.
 Whether it is a significant issue is often a matter of opinion decided by the client or in some cases their lender.

 Without the benefit of membranes and wall cavities, historic buildings do absorb a certain amount of moisture.
 In many cases, this has little or no effect on the structure.
 If the building has inherent design flaws, has been neglected or altered in such a way that the ability of the fabric to release excess moisture has been reduced, then problems can occur.

 We assess the type, level and consequences of any damp during pre-purchase surveys using non- invasive techniques.
 Assessing the level and type of damp requires a good understanding of traditional building construction and also the mechanisms that lead to the development of damp.
 The variables involved in damp problems are considerable, but by looking at the building holistically and applying deductive reasoning it is normally possible to identify the cause without the need to use destructive methods of surveying.

 We do use some equipment when assessing dampness.
 This includes a Protimeter which will tell us the level of moisture in timber as well as the level of ambient moisture and the risk of surface condensation.
 We also use a thermal imaging camera, although in most cases the equipment only confirms what we have already discovered by using our natural senses.